Table of Contents

 Due to great popularity of AM/FM broadcasts, the number of SW radio stations (broadcasters) in the US (and in the rest of the developed world), is actually very small.

 Some US-based broadcasters are owned/sponsored by the US Government and used for propaganda (Voice of America, Radio Marti, American Forces Network).
 Similar state-owned radio stations used for news and propaganda exist in other countries, too (Deutsche Welle in Germany, Radio France Internationale in France, BBC World Service in the UK, etc.).

 There are also some private (commercial and non-commercial) radio broadcasters in the US.
 Most of the broadcasters are various religious organizations.

 Features You Should Be Looking for When Buying A Shortwave Radio

 There’s a lot to know about shortwave radios and some technical details can be quite complicated for understanding but we will try to keep things as simple as possible and explain everything in layman’s terms.

 These are the features you should be looking for when buying a shortwave radio:

 First of all, a shortwave radio should be able to receive shortwave signals (1.7MHz (or 3MHz) to 30MHz).
 Any additional frequency range is a plus.
-Most of the SW radios on our list of 6 best shortwave radios have AM/MW (525kHz to 1.7MHz) and FM (87.8MHz to 108MHz) receivers.
+Most of the SW radios on our list of 6 best shortwave radios in 2020 have AM/MW (525kHz to 1.7MHz) and FM (87.8MHz to 108MHz) receivers.
 Some of the shortwave radios can receive NOAA frequencies (162.400 to 162.550MHz).
 To conclude, you should be looking for a shortwave radio with a large frequency coverage (AM and FM coverage is a must).